MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/recorder/index.md

    ![The Export button dropdown menu and the JSON option](./index-images/export-json.png)

-1. Choose a location to save the file on your computer.
+1. Select a location at which to save the file.
 The file is saved with the name of the user flow, and the extension `.json`.

 <!-- ------------------------------ -->